 Voluntary Contributions.
 You can pay these to help fill gaps in your national insurance contribution record.
 HMRC may get in touch with you to suggest to top up your contributions.

 You may have to pay Class 4 contributions if you are self-employed and your profits are over a certain amount each year.

 Sole traders pay income tax on their business profits (as self-employed individuals).
-In addition to PAYE (income tax), they are liable to pay National Insurance contributions (NIC’s).
+In addition to income tax, self employed workers are liable to pay National Insurance Contributions (NIC’s).